- What is an Irish Residency?

 Irish residency is a legal status that gives you permission to reside in Ireland for longer than 90 days as a Canadian citizen.
 To get this, you must have a long stay D visa, any other long-stay permission, permanent residence status or Irish citizenship.

-Irish permanent residents can access many benefits in Ireland.
-Residents can enjoy visa-free travel throughout Ireland, Northern Ireland, Britain, and the Common Travel Area.
+Irish citizens can access many benefits in Ireland, including visa-free travel throughout Ireland, Northern Ireland, Britain, and the Common Travel Area.
 To get this, you must first have lived in Ireland for a long time and may need to have some sort of permanent resident status in Ireland.

-Upon obtaining permanent resident status in Ireland from a foreign country, you will be given an Irish residence card, or Ireland Residence Permit (IRP.)
+Upon obtaining resident status in Ireland from Canada, you will be given an Irish residence card, or Ireland Residence Permit (IRP).
 You will need to keep this card with you as it provides proof that you have permission from the immigration authorities to stay in Ireland as a foreign national.

 Paths to Irish Residency

 - A civil partnership with an Irish citizen

 - A marriage to an Irish citizen

 - A relationship with an EEA/ Swiss citizen who is a resident in Ireland

 - Other qualifying familial ties to Irish citizens, such as immediate family members

 Some circumstances will not qualify you for residency in Ireland.
 These include: